CoCo Vandeweghe: 2021–22: First singles semifinal in three years

-Coco Vandeweghe reached her first semifinal as a qualifier at the Birmingham Classic in three years since the 2018 Rosmalen Open.
-This run also marked her first WTA tour-level main draw win since July 2019.
-She reached the second round at the 2021 Wimbledon Championships where she lost to Kateřina Siniaková.
+Vandeweghe reached her first semifinal as a qualifier at the 2021 Birmingham Classic in three years since the 2018 Rosmalen Open.
+She defeated Kristýna Plíšková for her first WTA Tour level main-draw win since July 2019, then overcame Ajla Tomljanović and eighth seed Marie Bouzková, before losing to fourth seed Daria Kasatkina.

+Entering using her protected ranking, she defeated qualifier Olga Govortsova to reach the second round at the 2021 Wimbledon Championships, where she lost to Kateřina Siniaková.

-She made the main draw at the 2022 Wimbledon Championships as a lucky loser after Madison Keys withdrawal.
+Vandeweghe made the main-draw at the 2022 Wimbledon Championships as a lucky loser after Madison Keys' withdrawal, but lost to 17th seed and eventual champion Elena Rybakina in the first round.

-2023
+2023: Retirement

-Ranked No. 136 at the inaugural 2023 ATX Open in Austin, Texas, she reached the main draw as lucky loser and won her first round match against Robin Montgomery.
+Ranked No. 136 at the inaugural AYX Open, she reached the main-draw as lucky loser and won her first round match against Robin Montgomery, before losing to Anna Kalinskaya.

+In August, Vandeweghe announced her impending retirement from professional tennis.
+She played in her final tournament the following month at the San Diego Open, where she teamed with Danielle Collins in the doubles, reaching the final, which they to Barbora Krejčíková and Kateřina Siniaková.

 World TeamTennis

 Vandeweghe has played ten seasons with World TeamTennis, making her debut in 2009 with the Sacramento Capitals.
-She played with the Capitals another year in 2012, and has since played for the Boston Lobsters in 2010 and 2011, the Orange County Breakers in 2013, the Philadelphia Freedoms in 2015 and 2016, and the San Diego Aviators 2017-2019.
+She played with the Capitals another year in 2012, and has since played for the Boston Lobsters in 2010 and 2011, the Orange County Breakers in 2013, the Philadelphia Freedoms in 2015 and 2016, and the San Diego Aviators 2017–2019.
 It was announced she will be joining the San Diego Aviators during the 2020 WTT season set to begin July 12.

 She partnered with Nicole Melichar in women's doubles for the San Diego Aviators during the 2020 WTT season.
-Both players were traded to the New York Empires more than half way through the season.
+Both players were traded to the New York Empires more than halfway through the season.
 The Empires would ultimately win the 2020 WTT Championship in a Supertiebreaker over the Chicago Smash with a return winner and she would be named the MVP of the 2020 WTT Finals.